Texas Criminal Defense Lawyer Wayne Goralski

 (g) If conduct that constitutes an offense under Subsection (a-1) or that constitutes an offense under Subsection (a-2) also constitutes an offense under another subsection of this section or another section of this code, the actor may be prosecuted under Subsection (a-1) or Subsection (a-2), under the other subsection of this section, or under the other section of this code.

 Don’t delay.
 Contact the Law Office of Wayne Goralski today.
 When you have been charged with an arson crime, choose a based in Houston criminal defense attorney with the experience and dedication to make a difference.
-Call 832-834-4656 or contact the office online to schedule your free initial consultation regarding your criminal case.
+Call 832-834-4656 or contact the office online to schedule your initial consultation regarding your criminal case.
 With offices conveniently located in Houston, Texas, Mr. Goralski is a Houston Criminal Defense Lawyer who stands ready to represent you in your criminal matter.